malupawashe05/SimonSayGame/README.md

 # Simon Say's Game

-If you are thinking to play this game ,Then it definately going to be very excited.# SimonSayGame
+If you are thinking to play this game ,Then it definately going to be very excited.